Typical threat scenarios

 Theft of data carriers

-An attacker may gain knowledge of and access to services in the automation system by unauthorized removal of data carriers.
+An attacker may gain knowledge of and access information for services in an automation system via unauthorized removal of data carriers.

-Such an attack allows an attacker to gain read access to a large number of data relating to the operating system, especially access data, configurations and know-how.
+An attack like this allows an attacker to gain read access to a large amount of data related to the operating system, especially access data, configurations, knowledge and other sensitive private data.

 Defensive measures: